jexxme/openUptimes/README.md

 - **Storage**: Redis (via node-redis)
 - **Monitoring**: Vercel Functions + Client-side Polling
 - **Deployment**: Vercel Deploy Button

+## System Architecture

+OpenUptimes consists of three main components:

+1. **API Endpoints**:
+   - `/api/ping`: Actively checks the status of all configured services and stores results in Redis
+   - `/api/status`: Retrieves the current status and optional history of all services
+   - `/api/test-redis`: Test endpoint to verify Redis connectivity

+2. **Data Layer**:
+   - Redis for storing status data and history
+   - Each service has a current status record and a history log
+   - Automatic trimming of history to prevent excessive storage usage

+3. **Frontend Components**:
+   - Status Dashboard: Overview of all service statuses
+   - StatusCard: Individual service status card with detailed metrics
+   - StatusHeader: Overall system status summary with uptime statistics
+   - ServiceHistory: Historical view of service status changes

 ## Quick Start